Ending2015a/segmentation_tools/README.md

 ```
 ---

-Another usage is drawing the labels from the annotations of semantic segmentation in the python script.
+Another usage is drawing the labels from the annotations of segmentation results in the python script.

 ```python=
 from label_loader import *